sathira10/oop-exam/part3_csharp_oop/readme.md

 ## Objects and Classes

-A class is a template used to create objects.
+* A class is a template used to create objects.
+* A class allows the definition of a custom type
+* An Object is a "variable" of that custom type

-They are made up of members, the main two of which are fields and methods.
+Classes are made up of two types of members:
-* **Fields** are variables that hold the state of the object
+* **Attributes** are variables that hold the state of the object
 * **Methods** define what the object can do

 ```c#